Techbarsha/github_cloud/Getting Started with Liquid to Customize the Looker User Experience README.md

-# Getting Started with Security Command Center [GSP1124]
+# Getting Started with Liquid to Customize the Looker User Experience [GSP933]
 # follow the instructions

 # If you consider that the video helped you to complete your lab, so please do like and subscribe. https://www.youtube.com/@edutechbarsha